 Man working

-Information for Apprentices and Applicants
+Information for Applicants and Apprentices

 The Equal Employment Opportunity (EEO) regulations for Registered Apprenticeship Programs protect apprentices and applicants for apprenticeship from various forms of discrimination based on specific characteristics.
 This protection applies to all aspects of apprenticeship.
 As an apprentice, you have the right to a workplace that is free from harassment, intimidation, discrimination, and retaliation.